jeremycaine/hello-world/walkthrough/6-using-templates.md

 oc logout
 ```

-Next, as developer user create a new project and trigger the build and deployment using the template which requires the parameter PROJECT (namespace) to be specified:
+Next, as developer user trigger the build and deployment using the template which requires the parameter PROJECT (namespace) to be specified:
 ```
 oc login -u developer -p ...
 oc new-app -f openshift/hello-world-template.yaml -p PROJECT=hello-t
-oc new-app -f openshift/template2.yaml -p PROJECT=hello-t
 ```

 | Previous        | Next          |
 | ------------- | -------------|